Midnighter: The New 52: Stormwatch, Grayson and Midnighter (2011-2016)

 The character began appearing in his own ongoing series titled Midnighter, which began in June 2015 as part of "DC You" and was written by Steve Orlando.
 In it, Midnighter, having broken up with Apollo, has to come to terms with being newly single, as well as tracking down a thief who stole exotic technology from the God Garden and is openly selling it to different individuals.
-Amongst the items stolen are files containing the origin of who Midnighter really was before the Gardener abducted and created him, and Lucas Trent is revealed to be a fake name.
+Amongst the items stolen are files containing the origin of who Midnighter really was before the Gardener abducted and created him, and Lucas Trent is revealed to be a fake identity.
 After teaming up with Spyral agent Dick Grayson to track down Russian vampire thrill-killers, Midnighter accompanies his new boyfriend to the latter's hometown to track down those who attacked his father and encounters the mastermind behind the theft of the God Garden technology – Prometheus.

 Midnighter represented both a new path and a return to the character's roots.
 It re-established his over-the-top acts of graphic violence and focused on his community work with everyday people, a similar scenario to the character's early days in the WildStorm Universe before joining Stormwatch.
 This Midnighter, however, is considerably younger than his WildStorm counterpart, and desires to have a more social life.
 According to writer Orlando, he began writing Midnighter after Mark Doyle, Batman's editor, asked if he wanted to "pitch" any character.
 In an interview with Comic Vine, Orlando described Midnighter as:

 The series had a close relationship with Grayson, a rebooted Dick Grayson solo comic.
 The characters Midnighter, Dick Grayson and Helena Bertinelli frequently feature in both comic books.
 Midnighter begins shortly after the end of his relationship with Andrew Pulaski, known as the hero Apollo.
 This decision, according to Orlando, was made to define Midnighter as a stand-alone character with his own sexual experiences with other people, while slowly building both characters' new interactions.
 The writer cites Christopher Marlowe, Orlando Cruz, Tab Hunter, John McClane, Emile Griffith, John Woo and Melvin Van Peebles as inspirations for the title character's personality.